Seagate/cloudfuse/WINDOWS.md

         cloudfuse.exe service install

 2. Now we can start a mount that is managed by Cloudfuse.
-Once you mount the bucket or container the mount will persit on restart or shutdowns while the Cloudfuse service is running.
+Once you mount the bucket or container the mount will persist on restart or shutdowns while the Cloudfuse service is running.
 Cloudfuse can also support any number of mounts running on Windows.